Duckmanjbr/SpecialCVAH/README.md

 # SpecialCVAH
 Temp App Store for containers

-GitHub does not allow for size of containers so sharing containers on here is a no go.
+GitHub does not allow for the size of containers so sharing containers on here is a no go.
 Containers have been moved over to DockerHub.

 Instructions:
 1. Pull the containers from DockerHub (Docker pull duckmanjbr/*container_name*)